SrFeO3

 Key Properties

-Cross-validated computational properties for Strontium ferrate, aggregated across 4 databases.
+Cross-validated computational properties for strontium ferrate, aggregated across 4 databases.

 Band Gap